Hwacha: Components

-The hwacha's structure was very similar to a handcart.
-Its top contained a mobile wooden launchpad containing 100 to 200 cylindrical holes, into which igniters like those of the sajeonchongtong were placed.
+The hwacha's structure resembled a handcart's.
+Its top contained a mobile wooden launchpad containing 100 to 200 cylindrical holes, into which igniters similar or identical to those used with Korean cannon (chongtong) were placed.

 The ammunition, similar to fire arrows used by the ancient Chinese, consisted of a 1.1 m long arrow with the addition of a gunpowder-filled paper tube attached to the shaft just below the head.
 Approximately 100 projectiles were loaded and launched in one volley, and had a range of up to 2,000 m.

-One variant had 5 rows of 10 gun barrels in the launchpad, each of which could fire a bundle of four arrow-like projectiles.
+One variant had five rows of ten gun barrels in the launchpad, each of which could fire a bundle of four arrow-like projectiles for a total of up to 200 arrows per salvo.

 The back side of the hwacha featured two parallel arms that allowed the operator to push and pull the machine and a vertical strip designed for in-line attacks or ground-sentry positions.
 Wood pivots and iron axles usually fastened the wagon-like wheels.
 To reduce friction between the wheels and the axles, tar oil was used.
 The Korean army included siege engineers and blacksmiths to repair the hwacha in case of damage due to poor road conditions, bad weather, or battle.